anaoaktree/findaplumber/README.md

 Find a plumber in London.
 Update the search anytime you want.

-You can run it as a Django app or as a standalone script.
-See info below.

 ## Instalation
 *This instructions assumes you have a basic python environment setup on your machine*